• Courses

 • Use the <audio> HTML tag

-Both of these conditions must be met.
-If the listener is indeed not working (and you don’t see the audio events in GTM’s preview and debug mode, inspect the player and most likely you will see that there is no <audio> tag on a page or that you’re dealing with an iframe.
+You must meet both these conditions for this solution to work.
+If the listener is indeed not working (and you don’t see the audio events in GTM’s preview and debug mode, inspect the player, and most likely, you will see that there is no <audio> tag on a page or that you’re dealing with an iframe.

-In fact, for some reason, it is quite common for audio players to be built by not using the <audio> tag.
+In fact, it is quite common for audio players to be built by not using the <audio> tag.
 At least, that’s what I’ve noticed.
-So if your website utilizes some way-too-fancy audio player, well, this guide is not for you, sorry.
+So if your website utilizes some way-too-fancy audio player, this guide is not for you, sorry.

-As for the iFrame, you should inspect the audio player, climb the element tree (DOM tree) and see if there isn’t an <iframe> somewhere along the way.
+As for the iFrame, you should inspect the audio player, climb the element tree (DOM tree), and see if there isn’t a <iframe> somewhere along the way.

-So how do we actually track HTML5 audio player with GTM?
+So, how do we actually track the HTML5 audio player with GTM?

 Compared to HTML5 video tracking, the process of tracking the audio player is quite the same: